 A validator that raises a TypeError if the initializer is called with an object that does not provide the requested interface (checks are performed using interface.providedBy (value) (see zope.interface).

 Parameters interface (zope.interface.Interface) - The interface to check for.

-The TypeError is raised with a human readable error message, the attribute (of type attr.Attribute), the expected interface, and the value it got.
+Raises TypeError - With a human readable error message, the attribute (of type attr.
+Attribute), the expected interface, and the value it got.